-German humanitarian action and its international role are currently at a critical juncture on multiple levels the international humanitarian system to a new level, particularly in financial terms.
+German humanitarian action and its international role are currently at a critical juncture on multiple levels Simultaneously, German humanitarian action and its international role are currently at a critical juncture on multiple levels.
+The conflict in Ukraine has elevated the strain on the international humanitarian system to a new level, particularly in financial terms.
 This is underscored by the global record deficit between humanitarian needs and their financial coverage in October 2023, standing at only 32,4 % (FTS OCHA, 2023).
 Germany's financial and normative roles as an exemplary donor have been further emphasised, accompanied by heightened expectations directed at Berlin.
 Similarly, Germany's role as a driving force in reforming a humanitarian system in need of restructuring has gained prominence.
 This system faces challenges, including threats to its values and legal foundations amid the Ukraine war, a humanitarian space that is repeatedly disregarded, and international humanitarian law (IHL) violations extending beyond the conflict.
 Moreover, growing controversies surround the relevance of humanitarian principles, such as the principle of neutrality and the approach of solidarity.
 The sluggish pace of reforms toward greater localisation, aiming to enhance the participation and support of local actors, remains a significant challenge.